thomas-haslwanter/3D_Kinematics/README.md

 ## Errata
-The file [Errata.pdf](Errata.pdf) will contain the a list of mistakes in the manuscript, and the corresponding corrections.
+The file [Errata.pdf](Errata.pdf) contains a list of mistakes/changes in the manuscript, and the corresponding corrections.